menu

 Demographics

-The citizens of Loyalton - Sierra City are slightly better educated than the national average of 21.84% for all cities and towns, with 23.88% of adults in Loyalton - Sierra City having a bachelor's degree or advanced degree.
+The education level of Loyalton - Sierra City citizens is a little higher than the average for US cities and towns: 24.40% of adults in Loyalton - Sierra City have at least a bachelor's degree.

 The most common language spoken in Loyalton - Sierra City is English.
 Other important languages spoken here include Spanish and Italian.